abdullahsweesi11/repo-seek/README.md

 - Output Format:
   - Takes in a single argument
-  - Argument must be in a specified set (pretty, json, csv)
+  - Argument must be in a specified set (stdout, json, csv)
-  - Default: pretty
+  - Default: stdout

 - Output File:
   - Takes in a single argument